 Grades4 to 9

 In the ClassroomThis site is ready to use in class.
 Have cooperative learning groups debate the discussion questions.
 Better yet, turn the discussion questions into a class wiki, allowing students to input their thoughts on the wiki.
 Have students write a journal entry (as a blog) highlighting one of the discussion questions or from the perspective of someone living during the 1800s.
 If you are beginning the process of integrating technology, have students replace pen and paper and create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
 This blog creator requires no registration.
-If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using EasyBlog, reviewed here.
+If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using Edublog, reviewed here.
 Share maps of Mexico on your interactive whiteboard or projector.
 The Extension Activity calls for students to create and label a map.
 MapStory, reviewed here, would be the perfect tool for this since you can have images, text, and video in the annotation, and it has a timeline feature.
 Have cooperative learning groups create commercials enhancing and highlighting what they have learned (be sure they include some new vocabulary words) or even a video advertisement for your class's Cinco de Mayo celebration.
-Share the videos using a tool such as SchoolTube, reviewed here.
+Use a tool like moovly,

 Grades4 to 10